Emsley1d/Project03---NutriCO2/readme.md

 ## Description:

 This was my third of four projects for the Software Engineering Immersive course run by General Assembly.
-The project was created over the course of a week and was a team effort created with one other; Einar Skreslett (https://github.com/eskres)
+The project was created over the course of a week and was a team effort created with one other; [Einar Skreslett](https://github.com/eskres).

 ## Deployment link:

-Our project can be viewed [here](bit.ly/NutriCO2).
+Our project can be viewed [here](https://nutrico2.skreslett.com/).

 #